Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Operator : review

-where $(\text{\rm ev}_0)_{!}$ is the integration along fiber.
-We remark that $T^n$ equivariance of $\text{\rm ev}_0$ and transitivity of the $T^n$ action on $L(u)$ imply that $\text{\rm ev}_0$ is a submersion.
+where $(\text{\rm ev}_0)_{*}$ is the integration along the fiber.
+We note that $T^n$ equivariance of $\text{\rm ev}_0$ and transitivity of the $T^n$ action on $L(u)$ imply that $\text{\rm ev}_0$ is a submersion.
 Therefore integration along the fiber is well-defined and defines a smooth form on $L$.
 The degree $*$ is given by